algernon-A/FiveTwentyNineTiles/Properties/LongDescription.md

 There are also two options for **locking** tiles (these are only available if if 'Unlock all tiles' is not selected):
 - Optional **custom selection of starting tiles**, which enables you to choose your own nine starting tiles (at no cost) when starting a new map.
 - Optional **re-locking of all currently unlocked tiles**, if you want to change your mind about which tiles you purchased.
-Note that this will lock **all** map tiles and you will need to chose which tiles to unlock.
+Note that this will lock **all** map tiles and you will need to chose which tiles to unlock.  **This option is not available if 'Unlock all tiles' is selected**, because (quite obviously) they conflict.

 You can also **change tile upkeep costs**, increasing or decreasing tile upkeep (including reducing the upkeep cost to zero).